Trump's border wall, immigration plans re-emerge at top of national debate

 The wall would combine a physical structure and technology to stop or at least slow the influx of illegal immigrants into the United States.
 And the bill would help pay for thousands of new judges, immigration officials and border agents that Trump wants to hire.

-The bill also calls for a “massive” increase in resources at U.S. ports of entry and a national exit system for tracking people entering and exiting the country, according to Cornyn’s office.
+The bill also calls for a “massive” increase in resources at U.S. ports of entry and a national system for tracking people entering and exiting the country, according to Cornyn’s office.

 “For too long law enforcement on the front lines haven’t had the tools they need to stop the flow of illegal immigration, and this bill will provide both the resources and plan to finally secure the border,” Cornyn said.